 High demand and/or low supply rental markets frequently have 0 vacancies since tenants ‘grab’ all properties way before the 21 day threshold.
-However up to 25 listings within a suburb is a relatively safe number to go by.

 Both DoRM and Vacancy metrics are sub-components of the Vacancy Rate metric formula.
 We recommend to rely on these metrics only when the Vacancy Rate is unknown.Data Science Team, HtAG Analytics

 Vacancy rates are a key indicator of the property rental market.

 Upward trend in Vacancy Rates is excellent news for tenants, as higher percentages typically signal that rents will not climb as quickly, or even decline.